-W. During the Public Comment portion of the meeting, County staff will read aloud written comments that comply with these Rules.
-Board members shall not read aloud written comments submitted by the public
+During the Public Comment portion of the meeting, County staff will read aloud written comments that comply with these Rules.
+Board members shall not read aloud written comments submitted by another.

-A.E.
+F.E.
 Public Comment - State and Federal Representatives:

 An opportunity to address the Board will be provided to representatives of state and federal government subject to the following constraints: